httpwg/http-extensions/draft-ietf-httpbis-priority.md

 values, the HTTP Priority Parameters Registry operates two registration policies depending on key length.

-* Registration requests for parameters with a key length of one use the Specification Required policy, as per {{Section 4.6 of !RFC8126}}.
+* Registration requests for priority parameters with a key length of one use the Specification Required policy, as per {{Section 4.6 of !RFC8126}}.

-* Registration requests for parameters with a key length greater than one use the Expert Review policy, as per {{Section 4.5 of !RFC8126}}.
+* Registration requests for priority parameters with a key length greater than one use the Expert Review policy, as per {{Section 4.5 of !RFC8126}}.
 A specification document is appreciated, but not required.

 When reviewing registration requests, the designated expert(s) can consider the additional guidance provided in {{new-parameters}} but cannot use it as a basis